Terry Clancy: Olympics

 Clancy played for Canada in the 1964 Winter Olympics.
 He scored 1 goal and had 1 assist in 7 games played, but missed a medal as Canada finished in a 3-way tie and controversially ended up in 4th place.

 Personal life

 Clancy was of Irish descent through his father.
+He is the great-uncle of Laura Stacey, professional ice hockey player for the Montreal Victoire, who is married to her Victoire teammate, Marie-Philip Poulin.
+He played for Team Canada at the 1964 Winter Olympics in Innsbruck, Austria.